 You are thinking about trading in your gas-powered vehicle for an electric vehicle and you are not sure where to begin.
-We would like to focus on electrical vehicles for the month of March and to start us off we are going to share some things to consider before purchasing your first electric vehicle.
+We would like to focus on electric vehicles for the month of March and to start us off we are going to share some things to consider before purchasing your first electric vehicle.
 Some things to consider are the cost or savings from owning an electric vehicle, their maintenance, how they affect the environment and then once you decide to go for it, which make and model you will choose.

-Electrical Vehicle maintenance is lower because there are far less parts, compared to a combustion engine, to require repair.
+Electrical Vehicle maintenance is lower because there are far fewer parts, compared to a combustion engine, to require repair.
 Tires, Windshield wipers, brakes (less often than gas cars), updates, coolant system, Fluids: brake fluid and windshield wiper fluid, Tesla Model S transmission fluid, emissions testing and battery system replacement.

 Battery System Replacement Tip: Over time your vehicle’s battery will lose efficiency and will need to be replaced.
 This is a pretty expensive cost, although it can be avoided if your vehicle is leased or sold prior to battery replacement necessity.

-Electrical Vehicle brakes tend to last a lot longer because of regenerative breaking.
+Electrical Vehicle brakes tend to last a lot longer because of regenerative braking.
 When the driver presses the pedal, some or all the slowing comes from engaging an electric motor that acts as a generator to turn the car's momentum into electricity that recharges the battery pack.

-Costs you will be avoiding by giving up your gas-powered vehicle for an electric model are oil changes, tune-ups, air/fuel filters, exhaust system repairs and gas.
+Costs you will be avoided by giving up your gas-powered vehicle for an electric model are oil changes, tune-ups, air/fuel filters, exhaust system repairs and gas.
 Trading in gas for an electric charge will save you money over the course of owning your vehicle.

-Being that the commercial sale of electrical vehicles is still new compared to combustion vehicles, manufacturers are dealing with issues that could be helped by battery improvement.
+Being that the commercial sale of electric vehicles is still new compared to combustion vehicles, manufacturers are dealing with issues that could be helped by battery improvement.
 They are always trying to improve their carbon footprint.
-There is a common argument whether electric vehicles are benefiting the environment or not.
+There is a common argument about whether electric vehicles are benefiting the environment or not.
 One side says they are and the other says they are not.
 Things like energy required during manufacturing and charging are pointed out.
 Here are some things to be aware of when charging your battery.
-When using coal powered electricity, there is no cut in emissions, using natural gas electricity will cut the emissions but using carbon power results in less than half the combustion of a gas-powered vehicle.
+When using coal-powered electricity, there is no cut in emissions, using natural gas electricity will cut the emissions but using carbon power results in less than half the combustion of a gas-powered vehicle.

 Every electrical vehicle has a range of miles it will be able to travel on one full charge of its battery.
 Range lengths may vary depending on your driving styles, driving conditions and more.
 Example: In freezing temperatures below 20 degrees Fahrenheit an electric vehicle can lose more than half of their range.